First impressions matter. A well-organized, clean resume grabs attention and tells your professional story at a glance.

 Skills

-The beating heart of your career is your skills.
-From the soft skills that make you an excellent co-worker to the hard skills that make you a technical genius, you’ll want to devote at least one resume section to cataloging your skills.
+Your resume needs to feature a robust list of skills.
+From the soft skills that make you an excellent coworker to the hard skills that make you a technical genius, you'll want to devote at least one resume section to cataloging your skills.

 Education

-Next, you need to know how to list education on a resume.
-Start with your highest degree earned and work backward.
-If you’ve earned a college degree, you can leave your high school diploma off your resume.
-Recent graduates can also include relevant coursework along with their education, but be prepared to pare this section down as you gain more on-the-job experience.
+To list your education on your resume, start with your highest degree earned and work backward.
+If you've earned a college degree, leave your high school diploma off your resume.
+Recent graduates can also include relevant coursework, but be prepared to pare this section down as you gain more on-the-job experience.

 There are many optional sections to consider including based on your unique experience.
 One popular section is honors and awards, which gives you the opportunity to showcase any accolades you've earned over the years.